uncopenweb/jsonic/doc/js.rst

             String name of the channel.
 Defaults to :const:`default` if not specified.

       :type args: object
-      :return: A deferred callback with a invoked with no parameters when the unpause command is processed (before) and invoked with a complete flag when the unpause is processed successfully (true) or not (false)
+      :return: A deferred callback with a invoked with no parameters when the unpause command is processed (before) and invoked with a completion flag when the unpause is processed successfully (true) or not (false)
       :rtype: :class:`JSonicDeferred`

       .. versionadded:: 0.5